 After lunch, most of the afternoon was moderate hiking, and we made decent time, although we did stop for a few lazy breaks.

-Puff was right behind me, and he grabbed a spot up closer to Karen.
+Puff was right behind me and grabbed a spot closer to Karen.
 I had not eaten earlier, so I set up my tarp tent and started cooking.
-A few minutes later, Karen and Puff brought their food and stoves and also cooked outside my shelter.
+A few minutes later, Karen and Puff brought food and stoves and cooked outside my shelter.
 We sat around laughing and talking until well after dark.

 Karen left around 4:30 the next morning, which was the last time I saw her, but I would see Puff again until Pine, AZ.
 That is often how long-distance hikes work out.
 You may see some people over and over on these trails and others only once, but you always form a traveler’s bond no matter the time.
 If I ever saw Karen again on another trail, we would greet each other with big grins.